-My Chico passed away early this morning in his freshly washed bed with the first blanket I bought him 13 years ago after he came home with us to be my little companion.
+My Chico passed away early this morning in his freshly washed bed with the first blanket I bought him 12 years ago after he came home with us at the age of 3 to be my little companion.

-    HE made the choice (and made it known to his owner) that he was coming home with me that day when hubby and I answered the ad his owner had put in the paper.
-He was 2 years old - a stud dog she wanted to retire or as I looked at it - get rid of and make a little money at the same time.
+HE made the choice (and made it known to the breeder/owner) that he was coming home with me that day when hubby and I answered the ad his owner had put in the paper.
+He was 3 years old - a stud dog she wanted to retire or as I looked at it - get rid of and make a little money at the same time.

 The night before he died, he got to enjoy one of his most favorite foods - take-out pizza! (well, only tiny, tiny bits of the crust bottom), He always got so excited seeing that box come in the door.
 And, he so loved Easter this year; very much enjoying tiny bits of the ham I prepared.

 He and I had our last cuddle and pet session on my lap that same night.
 We think he had a heart attack while he was sleeping.
 I left him sleeping as you see him below in the pic....
 I was out of the room at the time it happened - maybe Chico planned it that way.
 He had been living for several years with an enlarged heart; among other things, and I had been faithfully giving him 2 different medications 3 times a day for 2-1/2 years - almost getting back the three years he wasn't with me after his birth.

 I had been uploading a Walmart grocery receipt to a couple of apps on my phone only a couple or so hours earlier and just decided to snap a pic of him - always knowing he wouldn't be around for much longer....I just didn't know that today, only a few hours later, would be THE day he would be gone...